Entrepreneurship and Innovation

 MIT’s preeminence in entrepreneurship is rooted in its founding.
-The Institute was one of the first land-grant colleges, and was designed to deliver a practical education instead of the focus on the classics at many private universities that were founded to train clergy.
+As one of the first land-grant colleges, the Institute was designed to deliver a practical education rather than to focus on the classical education that was provided by many private universities of that era that were founded to train clergy.
 Its emphasis on mens et manus, mind and hand, is infused into the entrepreneurship curriculum and programming, which emphasizes learning by doing.
-Over the course of the 2013–2014 academic year, 48 entrepreneurship courses were offered, as well as not-for-credit boot camps over the Independent Activities Period and the summer MIT Global Founders’ Skills Accelerator program, showing that entrepreneurship is a year-round endeavor at MIT.
+Over the course of the 2014–2015 academic year, 60 entrepreneurship courses were offered, as well as not-for-credit boot camps over the Independent Activities Period and the summer MIT Global Founders’ Skills Accelerator program, showing that entrepreneurship is a year-round endeavor at MIT.

 MIT also has over 20 student clubs and initiatives involved in entrepreneurship or innovation, including the MIT $100K Entrepreneurship Competition and the MIT Clean Energy Prize business plan contests.